-360 Degree Feedback is the process by which an individual receives feedback from a large and varied population of stakeholders including their leadership, their peers and those working for them.Summary by The World of Work Project
+The 360 Degree Feedback Model is the process by which an individual receives feedback from a large and varied population of stakeholders.
+These stakeholders include their leadership, their peers and those working for them.Summary by The World of Work Project

-The concept of 360 degree feedback is simply that people should seek feedback from as wide of a range of people as possible to ensure they get a clear reflection on how they are performing and how they are being perceived.
+The concept of 360 degree feedback is simply that people should seek feedback from those all around them.
+From 360 degrees around them.
+The argument is that this helps to ensure they get a clear reflection on how they are performing.
+This model also helps people understand how they are being perceived.

-Practically, 360 degree feedback usually means asking for feedback not just from the person you work for, but also from your peer group, the people that work for you and perhaps your customers and your suppliers.
-In some instances, the individual seeking feedback may ask for it directly themselves, in other instances their line-manager or similar may ask for it.
+Practically, 360 degree feedback usually means asking for feedback not just from the person you work for, but from a wide range of stakeholders.
+This might include your peer group, the people that work for you and perhaps your customers and your suppliers.
+In some instances, the individual seeking feedback may ask for it directly themselves.
+In other instances their line-manager or similar may ask for it.

-360 degree feedback is usually completed as part of a performance management cycle, typically in line with half and full year appraisals.
+360 degree feedback is usually completed as part of a performance management cycle.
+These are typically in line with half and full year appraisals.
 In some instances, feedback may also be obtained from a range of wider parties including internal customers and suppliers.

-Feedback may be requested by the individual or by their line manager, and may be provided back either directly to the individual or their manager.
+Feedback may be requested by the individual or by their line manager.
+Similarly, it may be provided back either directly to the individual or their manager.
 In larger organizations there are often bespoke feedback tools (digital forms) that help coordinate this type of feedback.
-Smaller organizations can find similar tools that they too can use through a range of suppliers, though it’s not too complicated to create your own tools for smaller populations.
+Smaller organizations can find similar tools that they too can use through a range of suppliers.
+That said, it’s not too complicated to create your own tools for smaller populations.

 Regardless of whether you’re in a large or small organization, the 360 feedback process is usually fairly simple.
 Most 360 feedback requests have a limited number of questions are are easy to use.
 Questions will typically be along the line of: please provide feedback on one thing the individual should start doing, on they should stop doing and one they should continue doing (the Stop, Start, Continue model).
 Of course, any form of question can be used for this process.